TobEnd/KAmbiLED/docs/hyperion_processor_algorithm.md

 The `grabberconfigurator` tool serves as a visual debugging and testing utility for this `HyperionProcessor` pipeline.
 Its purpose is to:

-1.  **Verify Screen Capture and Scaling:** Confirm that the `WaylandGrabber` and `HyperionGrabber` are correctly capturing and scaling the screen content.
+1.  **Verify Screen Capture and Scaling:** Confirm that the `WaylandGrabber` and `KAmbiLED` are correctly capturing and scaling the screen content.
 2.  **Validate Black Border Detection:** Visually inspect if the `BlackBorderDetector` is accurately identifying and cropping the black borders from the input image.
 The current visualization in `grabberconfigurator` shows the image *after* the black borders have been removed.
 3.  **Test LED Mapping:** Observe how the `_ledMap` is generated and how the LED regions are defined on the screen content.
 The visualization outlines these regions.
 4.  **Evaluate Color Calculation:** Ultimately, this tool will allow us to see the final calculated LED colors in real-time, helping us fine-tune the color calculation algorithms and LED layout for the best Ambilight experience.